Golden Dragon massacre: Planning

 The raid was planned in a Daly City apartment.
-Preparations began in early 1977 when Joe Boys members began acquiring the weapons that would be used in the massacre; during the summer of 1977, Tom Yu, a leader of the Joe Boys, convinced a longtime friend who owned a home in Pacifica to store the weapons, wrapped in cloth, in the front closet of that home.
-On August 29, 1977, Yu met with Carlos Jon, a member of another gang; Yu asked Jon to keep track of Wah Ching and allied Hop Sing Tong gang members over the upcoming Labor Day weekend, showing special interest in where they gathered late at night.
-The conspirators decided to target the Golden Dragon because it was a favorite hangout of both the Wah Ching and Hop Sing Tong.
+Preparations began in early 1977 when Joe Boys members began acquiring the weapons that would be used in the shooting; during the summer of 1977, Tom Yu, a leader of the Joe Boys, convinced a longtime friend who owned a home in Pacifica to store the weapons, wrapped in cloth, in the front closet of that home.
+On August 29, 1977, Yu met with Carlos Jon, a member of another gang.
+Yu asked Jon to keep track of Wah Ching and allied Hop Sing Tong gang members over the upcoming Labor Day weekend, showing special interest in where they gathered late at night.
+The conspirators decided to target the Golden Dragon (三藩市華埠金龍大酒樓) because it was a favorite hangout of both the Wah Ching and Hop Sing Tong.
 The planned raid would also financially damage Jack Lee, a Hop Sing elder who co-owned the restaurant.

-Yu gave Jon the phone number of the Pacifica home and asked him to call on the following Saturday (September 3).
-That Friday night (September 2), members of the Joe Boys gathered in Pacifica, retrieved the weapons, and put them on display.
+Yu gave Jon the phone number of the Pacifica home and asked him to call on the following Saturday, September 3.
+That Friday night, September 2, members of the Joe Boys gathered in Pacifica, retrieved the weapons and put them on display.
 Yu received a phone call at 1:00 a.m. on Saturday morning, and after a brief, private conversation, ordered the weapons to be put back into the closet.
-By this time, the group plotting the shooting consisted of Tom Yu, his brothers (Chester and Dana), Melvin Yu (no relation), Peter Ng, Peter Cheung, Curtis Tam, Kam Lee, and Don Wong.
+By this time, the group plotting the shooting consisted of Tom Yu, his brothers Chester and Dana, Melvin Yu (no relation), Peter Ng, Peter Cheung, Curtis Tam, Kam Lee, and Don Wong.

-Golden Dragon Restaurant on the north side of Washington (facing west from Grant), circa October 2000.
+Golden Dragon restaurant on the north side of Washington (facing west from Grant), c.
+October 2000.
 Photographed by Carol Highsmith.